Cyber3x/adcs-gui/README.md

 4. You can now connect to your ADCS using the rfcomm device in the GUI

+### TODO: add info about the simulator and instructions on how to setup virtual serial ports

 ## Glosary
 * **ADCS** - Attitude Determination and Control System
 * **GUI** - Graphical User Interface